jdmacam/SpauldingBot/README.md

 # SpauldingBot
-Discord bot inspired by Rob Zombie's Captain Spaulding
+Discord bot inspired for my Discord server.

+Side project for Summer 2021 working with Node.js and discord.js, and hosted on EC2 free tier instance.